Aspher0/NoireLib/NoireLib/Modules/TaskQueue/README.md

 ### Retry Configuration Object

-For advanced scenarios, create a custom configuration:
+For advanced scenarios, create a reusable configuration:

 ```csharp
 var retryConfig = new TaskRetryConfiguration